perl-actions/install-with-cplay/README.md

 ### `args`

-Extra arguments to pass to the cplay command line.
+Extra arguments to pass to the cnext command line.

 ## Outputs